British-Library-Technical-Services/Documentation/docs/AVSIPGEN/post-transfer_tasks.md

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/3_select_files.png">

-4. To remove the files from the SIP for renaming, click the minus (-) symbol next to each file listed under the Selected Audio Files section.
-Take note of the \\server\directory source location as this is where the files will be moved back to. _Note: if the source directory no longer exists the SIP Tool will throw up an error.
-To overcome this, recreate the original directory structure on the server so the files can be moved back to the source location_
+4. Take note of the source \\server\directory as this is the location the files will be returned to.
+To remove the files from the SIP, click the minus (-) symbol next to each file listed under the Selected Audio Files section.

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/4_deselect_files.png">

+_Note: if the source directory has since been deleted an error will appear stating the location no longer exists.
+To overcome this, recreate the original directory structure on the server so the files can be moved back to their source location_

 5. After deselecting the files, click **Save** to record the change

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/5_deselect_files.png">

-6. Navigate to the source directory on the server and locate the files
+6. Leave the SIP tool and use Windows File Explorer to navigate to the source directory where the files are now stored
 7. Delete the .md5 file checksums
-8. Rename the files to match the new Physical Structure
+8. Rename the files to match the new ordering.
+For example s1_f01_v1 => s2_f01_v1

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/6_file_rename.png">

+_Details on the Library's file naming schema for audio files can be found at [How to Name a File](../filenaming_schema/how_to_name_a_file.md)_

-9. Return to the Select Source Files page and click **Get directories and files** _Note: the source path to the files should be saved from the original selection_
+9. Return to the Select Source Files page and click **Get directories and files**. _Note: the source path to the files should be saved from the original selection_

     <img src="{{ site.baseurl }}/assets/images/post-transfer_tasks/1_swap_sides/7_get_files.png">